House of the Vettii: Punishment of Ixion

 This mythological scene is located on the east wall of the north triclinium, which is located next to the large peristyle.
-It shows the moment of Ixion, the Lapith King, being punished for betraying Zeus.
+It shows the moment of Ixion, (the Lapith King), being punished for betraying Zeus.
 After being welcomed into Olympus by the god, Ixion grew to lust after Zeus's wife, Hera.
 After Ixion attempts to seduce her, Zeus creates the cloud goddess Nephele in the image of Hera.
 Ixion lies with Nephele and their union creates the centaurs.
 As punishment, Zeus banishes Ixion from Olympus and orders Hermes to tie Ixion to a winged fiery wheel, which is to spin for eternity.

 In this scene, Ixion is bound to the wheel and Hermes stands in the forefront, identifiable by his winged sandals and caduceus.
 Hephaestus stands behind the wheel, one hand resting on the wheel to set it into motion.
 Hermes, however, also has one hand on the wheel keeping it still as he looks to Hera.
 Hera is enthroned to the right, holding a long golden scepter and wearing a golden crown.
 Beside her is her messenger, Iris, extending her arm to present to Hera Ixion's punishment.
 Hera pulls aside her thin veil to watch the scene.
 A young woman sits next to Hermes with one hand up.
-She is identified by scholars as either Ixion's mother or Nephele.
+She is often identified by scholars as either Ixion's mother or Nephele.